Women Startup Challenge comes to Europe with backing of Craig Newmark

 A pitch competition highlighting companies with female founders is crossing the pond for the first time: the next Women Startup Challenge will be held in London on May 3 and open to companies anywhere in Europe.
 The prize: a cool €50,000.
 Plus other, unspecified “startup friendly services.”

 Basically it’s a standard pitch-off situation.
-You get on stage, you present to a bunch of judges, they judge, the winner takes the cash, and everyone goes out afterwards and has a good time.
+You get on stage, you present to a bunch of judges, they judge, the winner takes the cash and everyone goes out afterwards and has a good time.
 It’s a partnership with craigslist’s Craig Newmark, who points out:

 “Only 10 percent of global investor money goes to women-led startups, yet women-led companies yield a 35 percent higher return than those led by men.
-What gives?”Previous winners include regrettable message rescinder On Second Thought, smart wearable tech SoftSpot (now Supa.ai), and medicine redistribution service SIRUM.
+What gives?”Previous winners include regrettable message rescinder On Second Thought, smart wearable tech SoftSpot (now Supa.ai) and medicine redistribution service SIRUM.

-Then, if yours is among the 10 startups selected to come to London’s City Hall, you’ll be facing an accomplished collection of judges: Doteveryone founder (and Baroness) Martha Lane Fox, Wikimedia/Wikipedia’s Jimmy Wales, and former TechCrunch editor Robin Wauters, who’s been doing his own coverage of the European startup scene with Tech.eu.
+Then, if yours is among the 10 startups selected to come to London’s City Hall, you’ll be facing an accomplished collection of judges: Doteveryone founder (and Baroness) Martha Lane Fox, Wikimedia/Wikipedia’s Jimmy Wales and former TechCrunch editor Robin Wauters, who’s been doing his own coverage of the European startup scene with Tech.eu.

 It’s held by Women Who Tech, a nonprofit dedicated to elevating the work of women in the tech sector — more details here.